StateVoicesNational/Spoke/docs/REFERENCE-shortcut-rules.md

 * A 'label' is the option (question response or canned reply) in full, unless there is punctuation after the first word.  e.g. "Yes, but ..." will have a label of "Yes", but "Yes but X" will have a label of "Yes but X" -- A good way to add context to the All Responses menu is put something after a comma or a colon.

 ## Rules
 In a nutshell, you get 36 characters worth of shortcut button space.
 The space between buttons counts for 2 characters.
 You can use syntax (+ and -) before responses to force them in or out.
 You can use punctuation (e.g. a comma or colon) to shorten the text that gets displayed in the shortcut button label.
-If your responses are very simple and there are only a few, the shortcut buttons will just appear to texters automatically.
+If your responses consist of a few simple Question Responses, the shortcut buttons will just appear to texters automatically.
 If you have a lot of responses with long titles, and you don’t do any modification, your texters won’t see any shortcut buttons at all.
 In most cases, you will need to do a little work to get shortcuts to show up using the following rules:

 * Canned Responses, by default, will not show unless they have 12 characters or less.
 	* Prefix a Canned Response with a '+' (plus character) to force it to be shown (even with more than 12 characters)